Grading Equity and STEM

 Proactive and Positive Ways to Engage Students About Academic Integrity

 How can we, as educators, help our students understand what academic integrity means and how to not put themselves in a position where they're tempted?
 This presentation will talk about ways to be proactive with your class about academic integrity.
-Additionally it will discuss how to engage with students who have participated in academic misconduct in a positive way so that students can learn from the experience and not shut down.
+Additionally, it will discuss how to engage with students who have participated in academic misconduct in a positive way so that students can learn from the experience and not shut down.
 All of this is done with equity and inclusion in mind.
 This talk can be geared towards all subject matters or specific to math depending on the audience.
+Resources

-Keep your students engaged and motivated during remote instruction by bringing in active learning.
+Keep your students engaged and motivated during online or remote instruction by bringing in active learning.
 This session will show how to take your existing in-class activities (or new activities) and easily adapt them to the online environment.
 It will also include how to use Zoom breakout rooms effectively and how to convert your in-class worksheets into dynamic, interactive online activities.
 This talk can be geared to all subject areas or it can be done specifically for math instructors.

 Help Students Effectively Learn From Videos